Doctor of Philosophy in Economics

 FAQs

-Admitted PhD students receive an offer of a five-year financial support package which includes a full tuition waiver, a paid GTA position with an academic year salary of ~$19,500 for 20 hours/week (~August 18 - May 15), a 75% health insurance subsidy, and some funding for conference travel.
-All complete applications received by the submission deadline (January 5) will be considered for funding.
-Note: For non-native or non-native-like speakers of English seeking a GTA position, priority funding consideration is given to applicants who provide a qualifying, official TOEFL (22 on Speaking section)/IELTS (7 on Speaking section) score with their initial application.
+Admitted PhD students receive an offer of a six-year financial support package which includes a full tuition waiver, a paid GTA position with an academic year salary of $20,084.01 (effective AY25-26) for 20 hours/week (~August 18 - May 15), a 75% health insurance subsidy, 100% coverage of the required wellness fee, 50% coverage of required student fees (excluding any international student fees), and some funding for conference travel.
+Please note the student is responsible for paying all costs not covered by their GTA position.
+All complete applications received by the submission deadline will be considered for funding.

 • Résumé/curriculum vitae